How to set up an aquarium for tropical fish

 As many small tropical fish are shoaling species, to create a community tank, you’ll need one that is large enough to keep groups of fish.
 Like six or more tetras, three or more Corydoras catfish, six or more rasboras, five or more guppies, and the best algae eaters like Bristlenose catfish are medium sized, and require medium and large tanks.

-As a general guide, aquariums of 54 litres or more, and 60cm in length or more, are regarded as the most suitable for beginners, and capable of holding a community of 15-20 small fish.
+As a general guide, aquariums of 54 litres or more, and 60cm in length or more, are regarded as the most suitable for beginners, and capable of holding a community of 15-20 small tropical fish or fewer small species of cold water fish.

-But choose an aquarium of 180 litres or more, and 90cm in length or more, and fish selection greatly increases to include popular species like Angelfish, and a community of 30 or more small to medium sized fish which will be varied in shape, colour and activity, and will occupy all levels of the aquarium.
+But choose an aquarium of 180 litres or more, and 90cm in length or more, and fish selection greatly increases to include popular species like Angelfish, rainbow fish and a community of 30 or more small to medium sized fish which will be varied in shape, colour and activity, and will occupy all levels of their new home.

 All aquariums must be placed on aquarium specific cabinets, and manufacturer’s warranties may be void if a heavy aquarium full of water is supported by unsuitable home furniture.